IBM/knative101/workshop/exercise-4/README.md

   ```

 ### Deploy vnext
 1. Let's deploy vnext, but instead of kubectl with the service.yaml file, let's use knctl.
-By providing Knative with the source of our app and the image to push to dockerhub, we'll get an application with a URL we can access.
+By providing Knative with the source of our app and the image to push to the container registry, we'll get an application with a URL we can access.

 	```
 	knctl deploy \